Ulhas Patil

-Ulhas Patil is a Shiv Sena politician from Kolhapur district, Maharashtra.
-He is a member of the 13th Maharashtra Legislative Assembly.
+Ulhas Patil is a politician from Kolhapur district, Maharashtra.
+He was a member of the 13th Maharashtra Legislative Assembly.
 He represents the Shirol Assembly Constituency as member of Shiv Sena.
-He born in farmer family from childhood he knows the basic problems of farmer. that's why he decides fight for farmers problems.
-Ulhas patil started his work in early 1990s. he done much more protests for farmers in kolhapur district.
+He was born in a farmer family, from childhood he knew the basic problems of farmers.
+That’s why he decided to fight for farmers’ problems.
+Ulhas patil started his work in early 1990s. he has done many protests for farmers in kolhapur district.

 He first fill his candidature of vidhansabha from shirol assembly constituency from swabhimani shetkari sanghtna and then in 2014 from shivsena and first time he elected as member of legislative assembly.

+He is contesting in 2024 assembly election from Swabhimani Shetkari Sanghatana.